githubixx/ansible-role-wireguard/README.md

 ## Testing

 This role has a small test setup that is created using [Molecule](https://github.com/ansible-community/molecule), libvirt (vagrant-libvirt) and QEMU/KVM.
 Please see my blog post [Testing Ansible roles with Molecule, libvirt (vagrant-libvirt) and QEMU/KVM](https://www.tauceti.blog/posts/testing-ansible-roles-with-molecule-libvirt-vagrant-qemu-kvm/) how to setup.
-The test configuration is [here](https://github.com/githubixx/ansible-role-wireguard/tree/master/molecule/default).
+The test configuration is here: [ansible-role-wireguard/molecule/default](https://github.com/githubixx/ansible-role-wireguard/tree/master/molecule/default).

 Afterwards molecule can be executed: